 This article has focused on how DGTs help reduce inheritance tax while allowing a fixed income.
 But they’re not the only trust structure worth considering:

-To explore all three in one place, read our guide on the different types of trusts for inheritance tax planning, and see which might suit your long-term goals.
+To explore all three in one place, read our guide on how to use trusts to avoid inheritance tax, and see which might suit your long-term goals.

 FAQs